amophoto_au / Shutterstock

-Australia is a continent located between the Indian Ocean and the South Pacific Ocean.
-The total area of the country is 7,741,220 km2, and as of July 2012, it had a population of 22,015,576 as of July 2012.
+Australia is a continent situated between the South Pacific Ocean and the Indian Ocean.
+The country’s overall area is 7,741,220 km2, and as of July 2012, it had a population of 22,015,576.

-South Australia makes up the southern central part of Australia.
-It has an area of 983,482 km2 and in 2011 had a population of 1,596,570, an increase of 5.4% over 2006.
+South Australia constitutes the southern central part of Australia and covers an area of 983,482 km2.
+The region had a population of 1,596,570 in 2011.
+This number has increased by 5.4% over 2006.

 In 2011–2012, South Australia had a GDP of $91.9 billion, which was equal to 6% of the national GDP.
-The largest industry in is the advanced manufacturing sector which is currently responsible for adding about $9 billion to the economy.
-It accounts for 10% of the workforce, nearly 70% of their exports and 40% of research and development costs, and about 70% of its exports.
+The largest industry is the state-of-the-art manufacturing sector, which is now accountable for adding approximately $9 billion to the economy.
+It accounts for 10% of the workforce, almost 40% of research and development costs, and about 70% of its exports.

 Nanotechnology Education and Research